-- 10. The economic growth averaged 5.4 percent in the first half of 2023.
-The economy recorded a growth rate of 5.5 percent in quarter 1 and 5.4 percent in quarter 2 of 2023 which was lower than the growth recorded in quarter 1 and quarter 2 in 2022 of 6.2 percent and 5.2 percent respectively.
-This growth in the first half of 2023 was primarily underpinned by a rebound in the agricultural activities following improved weather conditions and the impact of fertilizer and seed subsidies provided to farmers by the Government; and a continued resilience of service sectors.
-All economic sectors recorded positive growths in the first half of 2023, though the magnitudes varied across activities. - 11.
-In 2023, the agriculture sector grew by 6.0 percent in the first quarter and 7.7 percent in the second quarter.
+- 11. The agriculture sector rebounded strongly in the first three quarters of 2023, following improved weather conditions and the impact of fertilizer and seed subsidies provided to farmers by the Government.
+The sector grew by 6.1 percent in the first quarter, 8.2 percent in the second quarter and 6.7 percent in the third quarter.
 The strong performance was reflected in enhanced production, especially of food crops that led to significant increase in exports of tea, coffee, vegetables and fruits.
 However, production of cut flowers and sugarcane declined during the period. - 12.
-The performance of the industry sector slowed down to a growth of 2.5 percent in the first quarter and 1.8 percent in the second quarter in 2023 compared to growths of 4.4 percent and 4.2 percent, respectively in similar quarters in 2022.
-The slowdown was mainly reflected in manufacturing, and electricity and water supply sub-sectors.
-Activities in the manufacturing sector which accounts for nearly half of the industrial sector output, was hampered by a decline in the manufacture of both food (particularly sugar production) and nonfood products while the electricity sub-sector slowed down due to a notable decrease in electricity generation from all sources, except geothermal. - 13.
-The activities in the services sector sustained a strong growth rate in the first half of 2023 recording 6.0 percent in the first quarter and 5.9 percent in the second quarter.
+The performance of the industrial sector remained positive in the first three quarters of 2023 and recorded growths of 2.4 percent in the first quarter, 1.7 percent in the second quarter and 2.9 percent in the third quarter compared to growths of 4.4 percent, 4.2 percent and 3.0 percent, respectively in similar quarters in 2022.
+Growth in the sector was supported by increased activities in the construction sector mainly reflected in the increased consumption of cement and imports of bitumen, iron, and steel.
+Activities in the manufacturing sector, which accounts for nearly half of the industrial sector output, was hampered by a decline in the manufacture of both food (particularly sugar production) and non-food products while electricity sub-sector slowed down due to a notable decrease in electricity generation from all sources, except geothermal. - 13.
+The activities in the services sector sustained a strong growth rate averaging at 6.2 percent in the first three quarters of 2023.
+It recorded recording 5.9 percent in the first quarter, 5.9 percent in the second quarter and 6.9 percent in the third quarter.
 The robust performance was reflected in the notable growth of information and communication especially increases in wireless internet and fiber-to-home subscriptions; wholesale and retail trade; accommodation and food services driven by recovery in tourism; transport and storage; financial and insurance resulting from strong private sector credit growth and lending to the government; and real estate supported by sustained expansion of the construction industry.